samuelgirmametaferia/A.A.C.S/README.md

 ### README for Project
-A.A.C.S(Automatic Application Creation System) is a LLM power application creation system.
+A.A.C.S(Automatic Application Creation System) is a LLM powered program creation system.

 #### Overview
 This project utilizes a Groq API for generating programming ideas and automating the creation of project files based on those ideas.
 The program allows the user to: